TolikPylypchuk/SharpHook/docs/articles/testing.md

 then `SharpHook.Testing.TestProvider` can be used.
 It implements every interface in the `SharpHook.Providers` namespace, and as such, it can be used instead of normal low-level functionality providers.

-Like `TestGlobalHook`, this class can post events using the `PostEvent` method and dispatch them if `Run` has been called.
+Like `TestProvider`, this class can post events using the `PostEvent` method and dispatch them if `Run` has been called.
 It also contains the `PostedEvents` property.

+`TestProvider` can be used with two different threading modes - the simple mode and the event loop mode.

+When running in simple mode (the default mode) the provider will dispatch events immediately in the same thread which simulates them.

+When running the event loop, the provider will run an actual even loop on the thread on which `Run` was called.
+When simulating events, they will be posted to the event loop, and then dispatched in the hook thread.
+This mode is much more difficult to use correctly, so it is useful only when it is important for event handlers to run in the same thread on which the hook itself is running.
 It's recommended to stop the provider and wait for it to stop before asserting any events.
-The test provider runs an event loop using `BlockingCollection`, and posting an event will add this event to this collection for the provider to dispatch.
 Since these actions are done in different threads, it is not guaranteed that an event will be dispatched immediately after it is simulated. `Run` and the task returned by `RunAsync` will complete after every event has been dispatched.